 This convergence of struggles was evident on March 8th 2018, when a never-ending stream of feminists of all ages, races, and genders overflowed the streets.
 I chose to follow the boisterous immigrant contingent and joined in the chants of “Mujeres migrantes, la lucha está delante!
 (Migrant women, the struggle lies ahead!)” and “Chilena o extranjera, la misma clase obrera!
 (Chilean or foreigner, the same working class!)”
 Although I didn’t have the words to describe it at the time, I could feel that something significant had shifted, that forces were coming into alignment.
 Months later, members of C8M would reflect that they knew discontent was rising in the universities as early as their first meeting in January.
 That said, few could have anticipated the feminist wave, better described as the feminist tsunami, that would sweep away schools and universities throughout the country just a few short weeks later.

 Bree Busk is an American anarchist living and working in Santiago, Chile.
-As a member of both Black Rose Anarchist Federation (USA) and Solidaridad (Chile), she is dedicated to building international coordination across the Americas.
 She currently contributes to movements in both countries through art, writing, and providing the invisible, reproductive labor that organizations need to survive and flourish.

 If you enjoyed this article we also recommend by Bree Busk “A Conservative Threat Offers New Opportunities for Working Class Feminism” and the critical anarchist feminist piece, “Breaking the Waves: Challenging the Liberal Tendency within Anarchist Feminism,” also authored by Busk together with Romina Akemi.

 Students feminists direct their rage at La Moneda, the presidential palace.
 Source: Alma @alpezmar